SaChiaChe/Paper-Summary/SCD/speaker_change_detection_and_tracking_in_real-time_news_broadcasting_analysis.md

 ## Discussion

 1. Could change the sub-segment length shorter for more accurate resule (but more computation)
-2. Adaptive thresholdis a good idea to use
+2. Adaptive threshold is a good idea to use